yenchiah/project-application-template/README.md

 # <a name="coding-standards"></a>Coding standards
 When contributing code for this repository, please follow the guidelines below:
 ### Language
 - The primary language for this project is set to English.
 Please use English when writing comments and docstrings in the code.
-Please also use English when writing git commit messages.
+Please also use English when writing git issues, pull requests, wiki pages, commit messages, and the README file.
 ### Git workflow
 - Follow the [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The master branch preserves the development history with no broken code.
 When working on a system feature, create a separate feature branch.
 - Always create a pull request before merging the feature branch into the main branch.
 Doing so helps keep track of the project history and manage git issues.